xiongtongzhao/microrobot_dynamics/README.md

 python discretization.py
 python constriction_discrete.py
 ```
-Then the program 'calculate_v.py' can be imported as a module to obtain the locomotion of the swimmer.
+Then 'calculate_v.py' can be imported as a module to obtain the locomotion of the swimmer.
 ```
 import calculate_v
 ```